Arachni/arachni/README.md

  - Forms
     - Along with ones that require interaction with a real browser due to DOM events.
+ - User-interface forms
+    - Input and button groups which don't belong to an HTML form element but are instead associated via JS code.
+ - Inputs
+    - Orphan input elements with associated DOM events.
  - Links
     - Along with ones that have client-side parameters in their fragment, i.e.:
         `http://example.com/#/?param=val&param2=val2`